Macrometacorp/docs/docs/streams/stream-basics/subscriptions/index.md

 In shared mode, also referred to as _round robin_, messages are distributed across consumers so that any given message is delivered to only one consumer.

-When a consumer disconnects, all of its unacknowledged messages reschedule to be sent to the remaining consumers.
+A disconnection from a consumer results in all of its unacknowledged messages rescheduled and sent to the remaining consumers.

-In the diagram below, Consumer-B-1 and Consumer-B-2 can subscribe to the stream, but Consumer-C-1 and others could as well.
+In the diagram below, Consumer-C-1 and Consumer-C-2 can subscribe to the stream, but Consumer-C-3 and others could as well.

 ![stream-shared-subscriptions](/img/stream-shared-subscriptions.png)